reddit/baseplate.py/docs/lint/index.rst

-Linting
+Linters
 =======

+Incorporating linters into your service will enforce a coding standard and prevent errors from getting merged into your codebase.
-The baseplate.lint module consists of custom `Pylint`_ checkers.
+The :py:mod:`baseplate.lint` module consists of custom `Pylint`_ checkers based on bugs found at Reddit.

 .. _`Pylint`: https://pylint.readthedocs.io/en/latest/intro.html